ALM-Rangers/Folder-Management-Extension/README.md

     </td>
   </tr>
 </table>

+## Contributors

+We thank the following contributor(s) for this extension: Abel Wang and Wouter de Kort.

 ## Contribute
 Contributions to Folder Management are welcome.
 Here is how you can contribute to Folder Management: